 Publications

-We’ve produced three publications so far.
+We’ve produced six publications so far.

 The first was a 32 page newspaper, distributed at the protests against the 2007 G8 Summit in Heiligendamm.
 It contained 14 articles each addressing the question, ‘What would it mean to win?’
 This was a reference to a famous piece of graffiti, reading ‘We are winning’, sprayed on a wall in Seattle during the protests against the World Trade Organisation (WTO) in 1999.
 We posed the question, several years later – at a time when the globalisation movements were somewhat less sure about their ability to create change – as to what this, exactly, would mean.
 You can read all the articles here, or download the whole paper as a PDF.